joseph-flinn/site/frontend/posts/scalable-dev-clients.md

 There is one last topic that I would like to explore before wrapping up this series.
 Client configuration has the potential of becoming a major bottleneck for an organization's SDLC process.
-The [12 Factor App](https://12factor.net/config) dives having clean configuration per environment ([Factor 3](https://12factor.net/config)) and decoupling the environment config from the build artifact ([Factor 5](https://12factor.net/build-release-run)).
+The [12 Factor App](https://12factor.net/config) dives into having clean configuration per environment ([Factor 3](https://12factor.net/config)) and decoupling the environment config from the build artifact ([Factor 5](https://12factor.net/build-release-run)).
 These two factors focus on how to configure and deploy backend services really well.
 Most backend frameworks provide a native way to pull in configuration from the hosting layer